xavierdelacruz/ProductCatalogSpringFinancial/README.md

-🛠
+# Product Catalog Spring Financial

-This backend is part of the Dynamic Product Catalog Filter project, built using a clean Domain-Driven Design (DDD) architecture with .NET 8 Web API, Entity Framework Core, and PostgreSQL.
+🛠 This backend is part of the Dynamic Product Catalog Filter project, built using a clean Domain-Driven Design (DDD) architecture with .NET 8 Web API, Entity Framework Core, and PostgreSQL.

 🚀 Getting Started